Arden Cho

-Arden Lim Cho (born August 16, 1985) is an American actress, singer and model known for portraying Kira Yukimura in the 2011 MTV television series Teen Wolf and Ingrid Yun in the 2022 Netflix television series Partner Track.
+Arden Lim Cho (born August 16, 1985) is an American actress, singer and model.
+Cho first gained recognition by portraying Kira Yukimura in the MTV series Teen Wolf (2013–2016), as well as her several YouTube collaborations.
+She has since starred in several Netflix projects, including the legal drama series Partner Track (2022), the live-action adaptation of Avatar: The Last Airbender (2024), and the Sony Pictures Animation film KPop Demon Hunters (2025), which became the platform's most-watched movie of all time.

 Early life and education

-Cho was born in Amarillo, Texas to Korean-American parents and was raised in San Antonio and Plano, Texas.
-Growing up in areas with few ethnic minorities, she often felt like an outsider.
+Cho was born on August 16, 1985, in Amarillo, Texas, to Korean immigrant parents, and she was raised in San Antonio and Plano, Texas.
+In a 2014 interview, she stated that growing up in areas with few ethnic minorities, she often felt like an outsider.
 As a child, she was bullied and was hospitalized twice for injuries after being physically attacked.
-She later attended high school in Apple Valley, Minnesota.
+She attended high school in Apple Valley, Minnesota.

-Cho attended the University of Illinois Urbana-Champaign with the intentions of becoming a lawyer.
-It was there that she took her first drama classes and developed an interest in the profession.
-There, she also became more exposed to the Asian American culture at large; she also participated in the Asian American Association's Fashion Show.
-She graduated in 2007 with a Bachelor of Arts degree in psychology and subsequently spent the following summer on a medical missionary trip in Kenya.
+Cho attended the University of Illinois Urbana-Champaign with the intention of becoming a lawyer.
+She took her first drama classes there and developed an interest in the acting profession.
+There, she also became more exposed to Asian American culture at large.
+She graduated in 2007 with a Bachelor of Arts degree in psychology.